aza547/wow-recorder/README.md

 ![](https://i.imgur.com/Ixzr0iQ.png)
 ![](https://i.imgur.com/CPFa05L.png)

-Windows is currently the only supported operating system.

 #  How to Use
 1. Download and run the most recent [Warcraft Recorder installer](https://github.com/aza547/wow-recorder/releases/latest).
 2. Launch the application and click the Settings button.